-When MediaMath talks about premium media, we have a very specific set of criteria in mind to increase reach against your best audiences and maintaining access to these premium media placements.
-It may cost more, but it will pay off in better performance, particularly for campaign types that target high value audiences.
+When MediaMath talks about premium media, we have a very specific set of criteria in mind to increase reach against your best audiences and maintain access to these premium media placements.
+It may cost more, but it will pay off in better performance, particularly for campaign types that target high-value audiences.
 Consider the following questions to ask yourself about premium media:

 - Is your audience there?